Alchemication/GrandLord/README.md

 it's role is to map the URL into controller and function.
 This provides nice and clean URLs and an easy to understand/standardised structure to our application.
-* For example Url: login/index means that we will write the code in the LoginController and the method will become indexAction().
-Inside indexAction() we can do whatever is required to do (connect to db, show static HTML page, return XML/Json data etc.)
+* For example Url: login/index means that we will write the code in the LoginController and the method inside it called indexAction(). indexAction() we can do whatever is required to do (connect to db, show HTML page, return XML/Json data structures or even display an error page).

 Team
 ======================